Isahara86/nest-js-workshop/README.md

 # NestJS WorkShop

-This project is a workshop code with next technologies:
+This project is a workshop code for the next technologies:

 NestJS